 How much super does your employer need to pay?

-Every employer has to pay a minimum 10.5% of their employee’s total earnings (from July 1 2022) into superannuation, know as the Super Guarantee (SG).
-For example, if your ordinary time earnings for the year are $50,000, your employer must pay $5,250 into your super account.
+Every employer has to pay a minimum 11.5% of their employee’s total earnings (from 1 July 2024) into superannuation, known as the Super Guarantee (SG).
+For example, if your ordinary time earnings for the year are $65,000, your employer must pay $7,475 into your super account.

-- The minimum contribution increased from 10% in 2022 to 10.5%.
-This will be followed by a rise of 0.5% each year after that until it reaches a target of 12%.
+- The minimum contribution has had an increase of 0.5% each year since 2020 until it reaches a target of 12% on 1 July 2025.

-- The 10.5% is calculated from your normal pay or salary plus all allowances, commissions and leave loading.
+- They calculate the 11.5% from your normal pay or salary, plus all allowances, commissions, and leave loading.
 It doesn’t include dividends or performance-related bonuses.

 Superannuation criteria

-For you to be entitled to employer superannuation contributions, you must be under 70 years of age, working either on a full-time, part-time or casual basis and paid over $450 (before tax) per calendar month.
-If you’re under 18, to be eligible for the employer contributions you also have to be working more than 30 hours a week.
+You must qualify to receive employer superannuation contributions.
+For example, you need to be under 70 years of age, working either on a full-time, part-time or casual basis.
+Before 2022, you used to have to be paid over $450 (before tax) per calendar month to be eligible but that is no longer the case.
+However, if you’re under 18, to be eligible for employer contributions, you also have to be working more than 30 hours a week.

 Superannuation standards, rules and compliance